abhinano283/Nano/README.md

 # Nano
-There's lot of space her...PEEP IN
+There's lot of space here...PEEP IN